carpdiem/carpdiem.github.io/_misc/Quaratine-Projects.markdown

   ![this is almost 4ft tall…]({{ site.url }}/images/misc/cat_puzzle.jpg)

-- We also had the very good fortune to pick up a new board game on the last day that shops were open before the shelter-in-place order took effect.
+- We also had the good fortune to pick up a new board game on the last day that shops were open before the shelter-in-place order took effect.
 It was a spur-of-the-moment thing, driven almost entirely by the whimsical quality of the box art (ok, I'll admit it, we *did* look up reviews on BoardGameGeek before making the final decision…).

-  The game is called [Root](https://boardgamegeek.com/boardgame/237182/root) and it is unique, excellent, *highly* asymmetric (seriously, among the factions, some work off of building an economic engine, others are warlike conquerors, and one is just straight-up playing an RPG), and tons of fun.
+  The game is called [Root](https://boardgamegeek.com/boardgame/237182/root) and it is unique, excellent, *highly* asymmetric (seriously, among the factions, some work by building an economic engine, others are warlike conquerors, and one is just straight-up playing an RPG), and tons of fun.

   ![]({{ site.url }}/images/misc/root_box_front.png)